delvtech/hyperdrive/amm-math.md

 The share reserves are updated as $z = z - \Delta z$.

 The $y$ reserves are updated to maintain the current APR.
-Using the formula in the introduction we simply preserve the reserve ratio to preserve the price.
+Using the formula in the introduction, we simply preserve the reserve ratio to preserve the price.

 $$
 y_{new} = \frac{y_{old}(z - \Delta z)}{z}